- Set up the Optimizely for Jira integration

 Log in to your Jira instance as an administrator.

-Login to Optimizely as an administrator or project owner in the Optimizely Full Stack project where you want to use the integration.
+Login to Optimizely as an administrator or project owner in the Optimizely project where you want to use the integration.

-Click Connect to Jira to initiate the OAuth process.
+Click Connect to Jira.
+This initiates the OAuth process.

-On the OAuth page in Jira, select the Jira tenant URL you wish to authenticate (e.g. company.atlassian.net).
+An Atlassian OAuth page will appear.
+Select the Jira tenant URL you wish to authenticate (e.g.,

-In Optimizely, click Edit (under Integration Details) and select the same Jira tenant URL you just authenticated.
+Back in Optimizely, in the right panel under Integration Details > Settings, click Edit and select the same Jira tenant URL you just authenticated.

 Now that the integration is set up, other users will be asked to authenticate their accounts with Jira in order to link actions to the specific user who performed them.
 Users only need to authenticate once in an account, but the integration must be turned on in each project individually.
 This ensures the appropriate Jira URL is associated to each Optimizely project.

 Link an experiment, feature, or idea to a Jira issue